ot4i/app-connect-templates/resources/markdown/Create job opening in Zoho Recruit for job requisition created in SAP Successfactor and send a Gmail message_instructions.md

 3. To start the flow, in the banner click **Start flow**.

 Use this template to Create job opening in Zoho Recruit for job requisition created in SAP Successfactor and send a Gmail message.

+Create job opening in Zoho Recruit for job requisition created in SAP Successfactor and send a Gmail message Create job opening in Zoho Recruit for job requisition created in SAP Successfactor and send a Gmail message